To bear witness to the Gospel of Jesus and to tell the story of our Lord’s gracious dealing with His people, by collecting and preserving our history.

 1978 The congregation celebrated one hundred years of grace and blessing on July 16.
 The Reverend James H. Leidholdt preached at the morning service and the Reverend Martin Helmer preached in the afternoon.
 The congregational membership numbered 352 souls with 264 communicant members.

-The process of replacing the sanctuary tinted glass windows was begun with an order of three windows.
+The process of replacing the sanctuary tinted glass windows began with the order of three windows.

-1979 Five more stained glass windows were installed the next year.
+1979 Five more stained glass windows were installed.

-The dual parish called a Seminary Graduate.
+The dual parish called a Lutheran seminary graduate.
 On July 13, Reverend Russell L. Sommerfeld was ordained and installed.

-1982 200 copies of the Lutheran Worship, a new Synodical hymn book, was dedicated.
-It was first utilized the first Sunday of June.
+1982 200 copies of the Lutheran Worship, a new synodical hymn book, were dedicated and used the first Sunday of June.

-1983 The pipe organ was renovated by a former member Donald Hoyer, of Hoyer Organ Co., Lawrence, KS.
+1983 The pipe organ was renovated by the former member Donald Hoyer, of the Hoyer Organ Co., Lawrence, KS.

-1984 In August the stained-glass windows were completed in the Sanctuary.
+1984 In August the stained-glass windows were placed in the sanctuary.

-1985 An adult weeknight Bible class was begun and well received.
+1985 An adult week-night Bible class began and was well received.

-1986 On July 19 Reverend Sommerfeld preached his farewell sermon.
-He had accepted a call to Arapahoe, NE.
+1986 On July 19 Reverend Sommerfeld accepted a call to Arapahoe, NE and preached his final sermon at Immanuel.

-Reverend Donn Williams accepted the call to Immanuel on April 15.
-He was installed on May 25.
+Reverend Donn Williams accepted the call to Immanuel on April 15, and was installed on May 25.
 During his tenure air conditioning and a replacement furnace were installed in the church.
-Subsequent to Reverend William's vacancy, Reverend Martin Pullman of Winfield, Reverend David Schemm of St. John’s, Moundridge, plus others served as vacancy Pastors.
+After Reverend William's vacancy, Reverend Martin Pullman of Winfield, Reverend David Schemm of St. John’s, Moundridge, plus others served as vacancy Pastors.

-1995 On February 12, after considerable discussion, Immanuel dissolved the dual-parish agreement with St. John’s Moundridge, in order to call a Pastor to serve as their part-time Chaplin to the residents at Shiloh Manor Nursing Home and Immanuel.
+1995 On February 12, after considerable discussion, Immanuel dissolved the dual-parish agreement with St. John’s Moundridge, in order to call a Pastor to serve as their part-time Chaplin to the residents at Shiloh Manor Nursing Home and Immanuel Church.

 Reverend Michael Sharp, from Wathena, KS accepted the call to Immanuel.

-Pew cushions were installed in the Sanctuary.
+Pew cushions were installed in the church nave.
 A new Bible class for younger adult members was organized under the name of Lightkeepers with a membership of about 30 people.
-For the first time in years the Pastor could lead the regular adult Bible class without serving the dual-parish.
+For the first time in years the Pastor would lead the regular adult Bible class without serving the dual parish.

-A new Cemetery Book and Plot-map of burial locations was created.
+A revised Cemetery Book and Plot-map of burial locations was created.

-2003 Volunteers built a brick Cemetery Name sign, new sidewalks with a north entrance gate and two benches.
+2003 Volunteers built a brick Cemetery Name sign, new sidewalks were laid, two benches placed, and an entrance gate erected.
 The sign holds a mailbox which contains copies of the cemetery plot map.

-2004 A final farewell service for Reverend Michael Sharp, who accepted a call to Spencer, Iowa.
+2004 A farewell service for Reverend Michael Sharp, who accepted a call to Spencer, Iowa.

-2005 Reverend Seth Meyer accepted the call to Immanuel and was installed as Pastor on June 26.
+2005 Reverend Seth Meyer accepts the call to Immanuel.
+His installation service as Pastor is observed on June 26.

 2006 Elma Bolin was the last resident to be moved out of Shiloh Manor Nursing Home, Canton on October 6.
-The closing of Shiloh Manor ended a forty year partnership that had benefited not only those who were residents but also members of Immanuel and the city of Canton.
+The closing of Shiloh Manor ended a forty-year partnership that benefited not only those who were residents but also members of Immanuel and the City of Canton.

-2008 The congregation celebrated one hundred and thirty years of grace and blessing on July 13th.
-There was also a celebration for the retirement of debt on the 1998-99 new Fellowship Hall addition.
+2008 The congregation celebrated 130 years of grace and blessing on July 13th.
+There was also a celebration for the retirement of debt on the 1998-99 Fellowship Hall addition.

-2014 April 27th: Reverend Meyer preaches his last sermon, accepting a call to Holy Cross Lutheran, Goehner, NE.
+2014 April 27th: Reverend Meyer preached his last sermon, accepting a call to Holy Cross Lutheran, Goehner, NE.

-In July, new carpet and tile was installed in the sanctuary, sacristy, organ room, narthex and nursery.
+In July, new carpet and tile were installed in the sanctuary, sacristy, organ room, narthex and nursery.

 2014-15 The Reverend Richard Andrus and The Reverend John Pool serve as the vacancy pastors.

 2015 June 28th: Mr. Brent Horne was installed as Vicar.
-He is a graduate of Concordia Theological Seminary of Fort Wayne, IN and is recently retired from a career with the US Army.
-He arrives with his wife Rebecca and two daughters, and all bring musical gifts and experience.
+He is a graduate of Concordia Theological Seminary of Fort Wayne, IN and recently retired from a career with the US Army.
+He arrived with his wife Rebecca and their two daughters: all bringing musical gifts and experience.

-2016 June 12th: Reverend Brent Horne was ordained and installed as our pastor.
+2016 June 12th: Reverend Brent Horne was ordained and installed as Immanuel's Pastor.

-In October the Church organ was upgraded and improved with state-of-the-art electronic hardware and software by Duane Hanks to allow for the recording and re-playing of hymns, liturgies, preludes, postludes and offertories.
+In October the Church organ was upgraded and improved with state-of-the-art electronic hardware and software by Duane Hanks, to allow for the recording and re-playing of hymns, liturgies, preludes, postludes and offertories.
+Our skilled volunteers are now able to program the organ for services.

-2020 Pandemic of COVID-19 causes several executive orders from the Governor of Kansas.
-Schools are closed and many business are curtailed and employees laid-off.
+2020 Pandemic of COVID-19 caused several executive orders from the Governor of Kansas.
+Schools are closed and many businesses are curtailed and employees laid-off.
 Immanuel Church services are suspended following the March 18th Lent Service.
-Pastor Horne begins creating videos that are posted on the church web page.
-Worship Services resume in May.
-A new sidewalk has been constructed in the NE area of the cemetery.
-Also, a new wood windbreak shelter and shelf is constructed for the kitchen door to make a safer entrance.
+Pastor Horne created videos that are posted on the church web page.
+Worship Services with attendance resumed in May.
+A new sidewalk was constructed in the NE area of the cemetery.
+A new wood-crafted windbreak shelter and shelves were constructed for the kitchen door to make for a safer entrance.
 Ornamental plant landscaping beds are added alongside the church and in the cemetery.

 2021 For the first time the Men's Pancake and Sausage Supper is cancelled due to the rising number of COVID-19 infections in the State of Kansas.
 Worship services are Live Streamed via Vimeo for those who preferred not to attend due to the risks of infection.

-November 28th Pastor Brent Horne performs his last Worship service at Immanuel, as he accepts a call to St. Paul's Lutheran, Malcolm, NE.
-Rev. Tim Meyer becomes the Vacancy Pastor, December 1st, 2021.
+November 28th Pastor Brent Horne performed his last Worship service at Immanuel.
+He had accepted a call to St. Paul's Lutheran Church in Malcolm, NE.
+Rev. Tim Meyer began as the Vacancy Pastor, on December 1st, 2021.

-2022 The congregation calls the Rev. Troy Slater, and he accepts the pastorage.
-He comes with his wife and children from a Missouri congregation.
-His installation service was June 25th and his first service June 26.
-Rev Tim Meyer's last service was June 19th.
+2022 Rev. Tim Meyer's last service was June 19th as the congregation called the Rev. Troy Slater, and he accepted the pastorage.
+He came with his wife and children from a Missouri LCMS congregation.
+His installation service was June 25th, and his first service on June 26.
+Exterior security cameras were installed.